21+ Vault

 Prunus × yedoensis

 The iconic spring blossom tree.
-Clouds of white-pink flowers in March–April.
-Fast growing, stunning specimen tree.
+Clouds of white-pink flowers in March and April.
+Fast growing specimen tree.

 My Seed Vault